bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 Even though it was just a scant few years ago, my research in grad school seems like it was from another lifetime.
-Nowadays I deal with data and most of my code revolves around manipulating and extracting interesting stuff from it.
+Nowadays I deal with data and most of my code revolves around manipulating and extracting interesting insights from it.
 However in my previous life I spent quite a bit of time dealing with satisfiability problems.
 So before I start writing about data and related topics, I thought I'd kick it old school and write about some topics from my